Mohib1402/CRISP-DM-SEMMA-KDD/README.md

 # **Principled Data Science with CRISP-DM, SEMMA, and KDD**

-This repository contains a detailed exploration of three popular data science methodologies: **CRISP-DM**, **SEMMA**, and **KDD**.
-Each methodology is demonstrated using a unique dataset and includes:
+This repository contains a detailed exploration of three popular data science methodologies:
 - Jupyter Colab notebooks for implementation
 - Research papers in both LaTeX and PDF formats
 - Medium articles summarizing the projects